SaaS Content Marketing: 2026 Guide to Strategy, SEO & ROI

 Nail Your Audience Research and Buyer Personas

-You can’t create content that resonates if you don’t know who you’re talking to.
+You cannot create content that resonates if you do not know who you are talking to.
 Audience research is the process of understanding your customers’ roles, needs, and pain points.
 These insights are then used to create buyer personas, which are fictional profiles representing your ideal customers.

 Buyer journey mapping involves outlining every step a prospect takes, from discovering they have a problem to choosing your solution.
 B2B buyers consume a lot of content before ever speaking to a sales rep, with 62% reading between three and seven pieces of content first.
-By mapping the awareness, consideration, and decision stages, you can deliver the right content at the right time to guide them forward.
+By mapping the awareness, consideration, and decision stages, you can deliver the right content at the right time.

 Set Clear Content Marketing Goals with OKRs